sunuslee/sunus.me/source/_posts/2013-11-24-how-i-got-my-first-official-full-time-job.markdown

 It's about a week before the exam begin.
 I am so so unconfident about my written exam, which is the first round of their recruitment.
 It's so important to me.
 But I am that kind of guy which barely showed up in the class, instead writing codes in my room:) and always ended up with a little above 60' in the school exams.

-  * FYI, I don't code that much, I spent more time with friends and having fun :)
+  * FYI, I don't code that much right now, I spent more time with friends and having fun :)

 I prepared the written exam for a few days, noting special, just some basic data structure, algorithm and some basic knowledges.
 I thought that if i passed this exam, I will have a great shot of getting this offer.
 Because i know i have so much to show which they can not found in my resume or exam paper.